Abigale001/h2seqrec/README.md

 a.
 Prepare dataset.<br>
 Split the dataset into monthly, quarterly and yearly dataset.
-For example, if the dataset contains 12 months, the `data/month` folder has 12 csv files, the `data/quarter` folder has 4 csv files and the `data/year` folder has 1 csv file.
+For example, if the dataset contains 12 months, the `HGCN/data/month` folder will have 12 csv files, the `HGCN/data/quarter` folder will have 4 csv files and the `HGCN/data/year` folder will have 1 csv file.
 The format of each line is as follows.
 `node1_id node2_id`.
 The nodes within each hyperedge are considered connected with each other.
-The `config.py` file is the configuration file.<br>
+The `HGCN/config.py` file is the configuration file.<br>
 b.
 Modify parameters. <br>
-Taking the monthly hyperbolic hypergraph embedding learning as an example, change the `pre-training embedding` name in line 195, and modify the `time_list` in line 200.
+Taking the monthly hyperbolic hypergraph embedding learning as an example, in `HGCN/train.py` change the `pre-training embedding` name in line 195, and modify the `time_list` in line 200.
 Supposing there are 12 months, the `time_list` should be `range(1,13)`.<br>
 c.
 Run hyperbolic hypergraph neural network.<br>
-`python train.py --dataset AMT`<br>
+`python HGCN/train.py --dataset AMT`<br>
 P.S.
 Run monthly, quarterly, yearly hyperbolic hypergraph neural network seperately.
 The steps are the same, but parameters should be modified.